Prunoideae/MitoFlex/README.md

 this config assumes that the sample fastq is under the same directory as config does.

 The test sample is done in 3min on my computer (Intel i7-9700KF, WSL2 Ubuntu) with 8 threads.
-1-2 GB of spare RAM is required to run MitoFlex.
+1-2 GB of spare RAM is required to run the sample.

-Result the same as the result in `test.tar.gz` if there's no error in your installation, otherwise you need to check the whole progress.
+Result will be the same as that in `test.tar.gz` if there's no error in your installation, otherwise you need to check the whole progress.
 Exporting the directory to `PATH` environment variable is recommended for calling it more easily.

 ```bash
 echo 'export $PATH="/path/to/installation/directory:$PATH"' >> '/path/to/rc'